mia-platform/documentation/docs/business_suite/microlc/core_configuration.md

 - _type_: array;
 - _required_: `false`;
 - _description_: the list of the plugins that will be registered, but will not appear on the menu.
-It contains information on how to integrate the plugins in `microlc`.
+It contains information on how to integrate the plugins in `micro-lc`.

 Each element of this array is an object correspondent to an internal plugin.
 The structure of the object is detailed in the [internal plugin parameters](#internal-plugin-parameters) section.